This is the multi-page printable view of this section. Click here to print.

 • I want a hands-free operation of hardware in my development environment, i.e. I don’t want to manually flash images, reboot the DUT, insert usb sticks, manually interact with a bootloader, etc.

-• I want to create a lab where developers can test their software in real hardware.
+• I want to create a lab where developers can run and test their software in real hardware.

 • What is it good for?: Integrating your hardware edge devices into your software CI/CD pipeline.
 Creating a distributed lab for your developers to test their software in real hardware.

 • What is it not good for?: Managing edge devices.
-Jumpstarter is not a device management tool, it is a testing tool.
+Jumpstarter is not a device management tool, it is a testing and development tool.

 Where should I go next?